Schluggi/AIOsense/docs/How-to-start.md

 ### SPI
 > **Note**: Please read [this note](https://github.com/Schluggi/AIOsense/wiki/How-to-start-%3F#microphone-does-not-work-for-now)!

-SPI is not used by the board so you can use it via the external IO pins (MISO, MOSI, SCK, CS):
+SPI is not used by the board, so you can use it via the external IO pins (MISO, MOSI, SCK, CS):
 <br><img src="https://user-images.githubusercontent.com/43608073/204273762-27b1be06-36c0-450d-b37c-bb5408cde0f4.jpg" width="200" />